FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 Besides that there are two special values for chaining and reverse chaining:
 ReferenceToValue and ReferenceFromValue.

-And finally there is a special value for when Vonk does not know the SearchParameter and hence not the type of it:
+And finally there is a special value for when Firely Server does not know the SearchParameter and hence not the type of it:
 RawValue.